-Determines if the endpoint uses a static, non-unique, naming scheme for its files.
+staticFilemanes Determines if the endpoint uses a static, non- unique, naming scheme for its files.
 Valid values are true and false.
 The default is true. requestFilenamePrefix Specifies the prefix to use for file names when staticFilenames is set to false.

-For information on defining optional properties see Using Properties to Control Coordination Behavior on page 191.
+For information on defining optional properties see Using Properties to Control Coordination Behavior.